blueOkiris/ch552g-dev-board/README.md

 To ensure I don't have to constantly order pcb after pcb, I've created this dev board that can go on a breadboard, so I can prototype with the chip more easily.

-NOTE: Rev 1 is currently being tested!
-I don't know if I've gotten everything correct yet!
-I will create a release and change this note once I have the boards made.

 ## Order Boards

 Open up KiCAD and export the Gerber and Drill files and zip them up.